SPDM-Team/ArceusX-V3-Scripts/README.md

 # Arceus UI

-**Create your own Arceus X script with our UI Library in 3 steps!**
+**Create your own exclusive Arceus X script with our UI Library in 3 steps!**

 ⚠️ The script will run exclusively in Arceus X executor.